mayurpaunikar7/customer-behavior-sql-analytics/README.md

 - **Real-Time Dashboards**: Create real-time dashboards for monitoring key business metrics and providing decision-makers with up-to-the-minute insights.

-- **Customer Segmentation**: Refine customer segmentation strategies based on deeper analysis of customer demographics and behavior.
+- **Customer Segmentation**: Refine customer segmentation strategies based on deeper analysis of customer demographics and behaviour.

 - **Data Integration**: Integrate external data sources to enhance the depth and accuracy of analysis, including economic indicators and competitor data.